Frequently Asked Questions - Welcome Center

 decisions, enhancing study skills, and staying motivated.
 Degree, transfer or certificate-seeking

-students are encouraged to meet with a counselor for an educational plan by the time
+students are encouraged to meet with a counselor for an educational plan.
+Walk-in

 - Assistance with course selection